code-with-abdullah/100-days-of-code-2021/code/Day010-NodeJS-ExpressJS-continued/README.md

  * Express JS

 ## Thoughts
- Today I continued with the NodeJS course.
-Today I got familiar with ExpressJS and middlewares in express.
-I designed middlewares to handle different routes and then a middleware to handle POST request as well.
+ Today I continued with the NodeJS course got familiar with ExpressJS and converted NodeJS routes to ExpressJS routes.